SaigeRing/Cook-Assistant/README.md

-# InternLM-OpenMMLab
+# Cook-Assistant
 ## Introduction
 This is a demo project for the course, "InternLM Camp", from Shanghai AI Laboratory.
-Using InternLM and Langchain, create an assistant of OpenMMLab.
+Using InternLM and Langchain, create an assistant of HowToCook.

-- Data - Markdown files from the repositories in [OpenMMLab](https://github.com/open-mmlab).
+- Data - Markdown files from the repositories in [HowToCook](https://github.com/Anduin2017/HowToCook).
 - Embedding model - [bge-large-zh](https://huggingface.co/BAAI/bge-large-zh).
 - LLM model - [InternLM-7b-chat](https://github.com/InternLM/InternLM).